IMPORTANT - PLEASE READ CAREFULLY AND REPLY USING THE BUTTONS AT THE BOTTOM OF THIS FORM

 7. A participating or host institution shall make no additional charge or receive any additional consideration for the rights accorded hereunder to the originating station(s) or network.

-8. Association policy governing acceptable advertisers and advertising copy for broadcasts of NCAA championships prohibits the following: alcoholic beverages (except for malt beverages, beer and wine as listed hereafter), cigarettes and other tobacco products, professional sports organizations or personnel (except as specified hereafter) and organizations or individuals promoting gambling.
+8. Association policy governing acceptable advertisers and advertising copy for broadcasts of NCAA championships prohibits the following: alcoholic beverages (except for malt beverages, beer and wine as listed hereafter), cigarettes and other tobacco products, professional sports organizations or personnel (except as specified hereafter); athletics recruiting services, and organizations or individuals promoting gambling.
 Bona fide political advertisements are acceptable on broadcasts of NCAA championships.

 Advertising of malt beverages, beer and wine shall not exceed more than 60 seconds per hour of any broadcast.